About zalunfiban

 Zalunfiban is designed to treat STEMI heart attacks—the most severe form of heart attack, where blood flow to a portion of the heart is almost always cut off by a blood clot.
 About 40% of heart attacks are STEMIs.

 Zalunfiban is a next-generation investigational GPIIb/IIIa inhibitor that was specifically designed for medical first responders and emergency department staff to administer by subcutaneous injection, allowing a full dose to be contained in a volume of less than 1 milliliter (less than ¼ teaspoon).
-It reaches maximal effect within 15 minutes and has a half-life of about two hours.4Bentur OS, et al. Assessing the Pharmacodynamics of RUC-4 (Zalunfiban), a Novel αIIbβ3 Antagonist, Using VerifyNow Assays in Patients with ST-Segment Elevation Myocardial Infarction (STEMI) Treated with Aspirin and Ticagrelor [abstract].
+It reaches maximal effect within 15 minutes and its antiplatelet effect wears off in about two hours and is back to baseline within 4 hours.4Bentur OS, et al. Assessing the Pharmacodynamics of RUC-4 (zalunfiban), a Novel αIIbβ3 Antagonist, Using VerifyNow Assays in Patients with ST-Segment Elevation Myocardial Infarction (STEMI) Treated with Aspirin and Ticagrelor [abstract].
 Res Pract Thromb Haemost.
 2021; 5 (Suppl 1).

 It also was designed to minimize the risk of thrombocytopenia, a rare but serious side effect of other GPIIb/IIIa inhibitors.